Home Compare EXPD vs PSN.L

 Expeditors International of Washington vs Persimmon: Which Stock Looks Stronger in 2026?

-Expeditors International of Washington holds the cleaner structural position, with the lead spread across profitability and stability.
+Expeditors International of Washington holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 Persimmon still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Expeditors International of Washington is in better shape — its trend is intact while Persimmon's trend has broken down.
 That puts structure and market broadly in agreement — Expeditors International of Washington's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (EXPD: Russell 1000, PSN.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (EXPD: S&P 500, PSN.L: STOXX 600).

 Trajectory Similarity